52100 Bearing Steel | 1.3505 | 100Cr6

 3.3.
 Annealing 52100 Steel (Softening)

-When 52100 steel needs to be softened, for instance, prior to machining, annealing is the appropriate 52100 steel heat treatment.
+When 52100 steel needs to be softened, for instance, before machining, annealing is the appropriate 52100 steel heat treatment.

 Annealing Processes and Outcomes for 52100 Steel